Embird Embroidery Software

 X-Ray

 Short Stitches Max.
-Length: The length threshold for stitches considered too short.
+Length: Defines the threshold for stitches considered too short.

 Long Stitches Min.
-Length: The length threshold for stitches considered too long.
+Length: Defines the threshold for stitches considered too long.

-Stitch Color Saturation: X-ray mode is almost grayscale, but a small amount of color helps to distinguish objects from one another.
-Set the amount of color with this control.
+Stitch Color Saturation: While X-ray mode is primarily grayscale, this control adds a subtle amount of color to help distinguish different objects.

 Sew Simulator